-Low Birthweight
+Low birthweight

 Low birthweight newborns are at greater risk of poor health, disability, and death compared to babies of healthy weight.
-Factors that affect low birthweight include maternal age, illness during pregnancy, low socioeconomic status, harmful behaviours such as smoking or excessive alcohol consumption, poor nutrition during pregnancy and poor antenatal care 1.
+Factors that affect low birthweight include maternal age, illness during pregnancy, low socioeconomic status, harmful behaviours such as smoking or excessive alcohol consumption, poor nutrition during pregnancy and poor antenatal care1.

-The percentage of live births that were low birthweight (<2,500 grams) on the Gold Coast in 2014-16 was 4.4%, which was lower than the national rate of 5%.
-This number has not changed in recent years on the Gold Coast.
-Surfers Paradise had the highest percentage of low birthweight babies with 6% compared to Gold Coast Hinterland with 2.7% (Figure 5).
-Data on child and maternal health on the Gold Coast compared to Queensland for Aboriginal and Torres Strait Islander population can be seen on the following pages.
+The percentage of live births that were low birthweight (<2,500 grams) in the GCPHN region in 2014-2016 was 4.4 per cent, which was lower than the national rate of five per cent.
+This number has not changed in recent years.
+Surfers Paradise had the highest percentage of low birthweight babies with six per cent compared to Gold Coast Hinterland with 2.7 per cent (Figure 5).
+Data on child and maternal health in the GCPHN region compared to Queensland for Aboriginal and Torres Strait Islander population can be seen on subsequent pages.